A heartwarming tale of friendship and sacrifice amidst hardship on the 19th century frontier.

 IMDB Synopsis: A loner and cook has traveled west and joined a group of fur trappers in Oregon Territory, though he only finds connection with a Chinese immigrant.
 The men collaborate on a business, although its longevity is reliant upon the participation of a wealthy landowner’s prized milking cow.

 As the plot slowly focuses on the budding business partnership (apparently pared down compared to the novel), it’s simultaneously building a beautifully honest relationship between our two protagonists.
-The duo use the stolen milk to sell oily bread—what is essentially fried baked goods with honey.
+The duo use the stolen milk to sell “oily bread” or what is essentially fried baked goods with honey.
 But more than a buddy comedy, First Cow offers up a look at the frontier with the juxtaposition of boundless opportunity yet sprawling with lawlessness and despair.
 Cookie and King-Lu know they cannot keep up the charade forever, they’ve gotta have an escape plan.
 When the jig is finally up, Toby Jones’s and co. hunt the duo down, and it’s clear where the film’s opening skeletons come from.

-More important than where, the film shows us why the skeletons are holding hands.
+Most importantly the film shows us why the skeletons are holding hands.
 The films feels faster than it’s 121 minutes, as we watch the co-leads build a real and everlasting dependency on one another.
 Building a business, nurturing intimacy, visiting the first cow—the low stakes crime—and the ultimate sacrifice one of them makes at the end of the film, all fill the space beautifully.
 First Cow isn’t the most exciting film to premiere this year, not by a long shot, but it’s a stunning representation of male friendship and intimacy in an era—both the setting and our current climate—where that’s in short supply.

 Highlights: The surprisingly humorous visits to the titular first cow.
-Orion Lee’s confidence and swagger in a world where that doesn’t seem possible.
-The formatting.
+Orion Lee‘s confidence and swagger in a world where that doesn’t seem possible.
+The Academy formatting.

 MVP: The relationship of the co-leads.
 Not the performances, per se (which are good), but the organic way the duo come to build a business—and life—together.